30 Salesforce Marketing Cloud Interview Questions & Answers

 • Re-entry after exiting

-To answer the question: yes, contact can re-enter a journey, provided the appropriate setting is selected.
+To answer the question: yes, a contact can re-enter a journey, provided the appropriate setting is selected.

 Two data extensions can be merged using SQL Joins.
 SQL Activities can be created in Automation Studio.